 If you look at the long list of advantages of Angular, choosing Angular over AngularJS seems to make sense.
 However, you must not forget the steep learning curve for using Angular.
 If you have a fairly simple and straightforward application to develop, AngularJS can make development faster and easier.
 But if you are looking to develop complex applications that must be scalable, Angular should be your obvious choice.

 Considering that Angular has a steep learning curve you can hire Angular developers or Angular development company to make your work easier.
 As a developer or a business owner, investing in Angular would be a positive step in the right direction.

 When AngularJS was first released, it gained popularity among web developers because of its in-built features like two-way binding, the ability to develop responsive web applications, and highly responsive designs.
 However, its drawbacks were highlighted once other front-end development frameworks like ReactJS were launched, which had better performance.
 As mentioned earlier, AngularJS was rewritten into Angular 2 to provide a better alternative to the web developers.

 Currently Angular provides the best alternative for building large and complex applications.
 The development team at Google is working towards reducing the build size of Angular applications and enhancing their performance.

 Angular is the framework for the future.
 Google shifted to TypeScript to improve the maintainability of the code as well as the overall performance of applications.
 Angular now seems geared towards enterprise-level application development.

-As the complexity and size of an application grows, engineers find that developing and maintaining these applications using the so-called easy to learn, deploy and maintain frameworks like ReactJS starts getting difficult.
+As the complexity and size of an application grow, engineers, find that developing and maintaining these applications using the so-called easy to learn, deploy, and maintain frameworks like ReactJS starts getting difficult.
 If Angular is used instead, the steep learning curve is balanced out by stability and technical support.
-By pledging long term support (LTS) for Angular, Google has further positioned it for the long term, scalable and resource-intensive projects.
+By pledging long-term support (LTS) for Angular, Google has further positioned it for the long term, scalable and resource-intensive projects.